 The European segment is headquartered in London, England and maintains office locations in France, Germany, and Italy.
 The Asia Pacific segment is headquartered in Tokyo, Japan with office locations in Hong Kong and Australia.
-Sales and consulting personnel are the primary functional groups based at foreign operations.
+Sales, consulting, data collection, and engineering personnel are the primary functional groups based at foreign operations.
 Segment revenues reflect direct sales of products and services to clients based in their respective geographic locations.
-There are no intercompany sales of the FactSet service.
+There are no intersegment or intercompany sales of the FactSet service.
 Each segment records compensation, including stock-based compensation, amortization of intangible assets, deprecation of furniture and fixtures, amortization of leasehold improvements, communication costs, professional fees, rent expense, travel, marketing, office and other direct expenses related to its employees.
-Expenditures associated with the Company's data centers, data costs and corporate headquarters charges are recorded by the U.S. segment and are not allocated to the European and Asia Pacific segments.
-At February 28, 2007, total goodwill of \$143.8 million, is allocated to the U.S. segment totaling \$63.0 million and in the European segment totaling \$80.8 million.
+Expenditures associated with the Company's data centers including product development and corporate headquarters charges are recorded by the U.S. segment and are not allocated to the European and Asia Pacific segments.
+At May 31, 2007, total goodwill of \$144.7 million, is allocated to the U.S. segment totaling \$63.0 million and in the European segment totaling \$81.7 million.
 The accounting policies of the segments are the same as those described in Note 2, Summary of Significant Accounting Policies.